KipCollo/Java-Revision/javaEE/mail/Readme.md

    1. Client, server, or middleware developers interested in building mail and messaging applications using the Java programming language.
    2. Application developers who need to “mail-enable” their applications.
    3. Service Providers who need to implement specific access and transfer protocols.
 For example; a telecommunications company can use the JavaMail API to implement a PAGER Transport protocol that sends mail messages to alphanumeric pagers.

+`java.util` - Contains the Properties class that's used to set the properties for the email session.

 ## Goals and Design Principles